Alchemy Branding Studio

 Wouldn't it be delightful if we could all work in stress-free environments?

 Yes, yes it would.
-But things don’t always go to plan.
-The discovery that these humans have run out of teabags, some bad weather making that commute a bit soggy, and the worst thing?
-Running out of the absolutely necessary and non-negotiable 3 pm biscuit. (no, I don’t eat them ALL).
+But things don't always go to plan.
+The discovery that the humans have run out of teabags.
+Bad weather making the commute a bit soggy.
+The absolute worst: running out of the non-negotiable 3pm biscuit.
+(No, I do not eat them ALL.)

-When my team are feeling a bit blue or are making strange grumbling noises at their desks, I’m always there for a cuddle and a comforting lick to let them know that everything’s okay.
+When my team are feeling a bit blue, or making strange grumbling noises at their desks, I'm always there for a cuddle and a comforting lick to let them know that everything is okay.

 I'm so great.

-Bottom line?
-We’re GREAT for morale.
+Bottom line: we are very good for morale.
 Why?
 Because we dole out the love unconditionally.

 Paws for productivity

 What happens when humans work in a less stressful environment?
-They become more productive of course.
+They become more productive.
+Of course they do.

-Yes, you might argue that going on a wheely chair ride around the studio, or giving someone a cuddle is distracting them from their work.
-But I’ve got news for you, after that little break, they head back to their work feeling better, less stressed and more focused on the job at hand.
+Yes, you might argue that going on a wheely chair ride around the studio, or having a cuddle, is distracting them from their work.
+But I have news for you.
+After that little break, they go back to their work feeling better, less stressed and more focused on the job at hand.

-In a friendly workplace, work ceases to be labour and instead becomes a place where you can nourish your soul and grow.
-Just like I need a good long walk every day, humans need connection, support and dare I say it, a bit of love.
+In a friendly workplace, work stops being labour and starts being a place where you can recharge a bit.
+Just like I need a good long walk every day, humans need connection, support, and dare I say it, a bit of love.

-Speaking of walks, teams who take regular breaks from their screens are more efficient.
-It’s not uncommon for some of the team to take me out at lunch for a walk (occasionally a pub lunch, yum!)
-Sometime’s they even take me as a group, even better!
+Speaking of walks: teams who take regular breaks from their screens are more efficient.
+It's not uncommon for some of the team to take me out at lunch for a walk (occasionally a pub lunch, yum).
+Sometimes they even take me as a group, which is the dream.

-Bonding makes for better communication, collaboration and happier, more connected humans.
+Bonding makes for better communication, better collaboration, and happier, more connected humans.

 We're A-MAZING at networking

-Seeing as my adorable furry face is plastered all over the Tiny Wizard Social, most of the humans who visit my team already know to expect me to greet them at the door.
-And they love it!
+Seeing as my adorable furry face is plastered all over the Alchemy social channels, most of the humans who visit my team already know to expect me to greet them at the door.
+And they love it.

 Who can blame them?